 C. He gives to the one who thirsts

-John 7:37-39, Now on the last day, the great day of the feast, Jesus stood and cried out, saying, “If anyone is thirsty, let him come to Me and drink.
-He who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.’”
-But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given because Jesus had not yet been glorified.
+John 7, now on the last day, the great day of the feast, Jesus stood up and He cried out and He said, "If anyone is thirsty then let him come to me and let him drink.
+He who believes in me as the Scripture said, from his innermost being will flow rivers of living water."
+By this He spoke of the Holy Spirit whom those who believed in Him were to receive for the Spirit was not yet given because Jesus had not yet been glorified.
 That's the promise that He gives us right now.
 So many people are so thirsty, with such a deep longing, but He is the one who satisfies and He begins right now.
 Let's pray.